Advanced-Kind-MC/ADK-wiki/docs/DeepWild.md

 The Deep Wilderness adds new materials and drop (listed in the section below), and so you can use these new obtainable items to make different recipes for gear and items:

+#### **Alternatives/Bonus Effects**

+All armor does not have thorns by default, in order to add thorns to the armor you will need to add ***1 wither rose*** to the forge.

+All tools can be crafted with either silk touch or fortune, all you'll need to do is use either a silk touch or fortune book in the recipe.

 #### **Craftable**
 ***Ares Helmet***
->1 Netherite Helmet, 1 Mending Book, 1 Protection 4 Book, 1 Unbreaking 3 Book, 1 Corrupted Steel
+>1 Netherite Helmet, 1 Mending Book, 1 Protection 4 Book, 1 Unbreaking 3 Book, 3 Corrupted Steel

 ***Ares Boots***
->1 Netherite Boots, 1 Mending Book, 1 Protection 4 Book, 1 Unbreaking 3 Book, 1 Corrupted Steel
+>1 Netherite Boots, 1 Mending Book, 1 Protection 4 Book, 1 Unbreaking 3 Book, 3 Corrupted Steel

 ***Ares Leggings***
->1 Netherite Leggings, 1 Mending Book, 1 Protection 4 Book, 1 Unbreaking 3 Book, 1 Corrupted Steel
+>1 Netherite Leggings, 1 Mending Book, 1 Protection 4 Book, 1 Unbreaking 3 Book, 3 Corrupted Steel

 ***Ares Chestplate***
->1 Netherite Chestplate, 1 Mending Book, 1 Protection 4 Book, 1 Unbreaking 3 Book, 1 Corrupted Steel
+>1 Netherite Chestplate, 1 Mending Book, 1 Protection 4 Book, 1 Unbreaking 3 Book, 3 Corrupted Steel

-***Abbathor's Pickaxe***
+***Vein Miner Pickaxe***
->1 Netherite Pick, 1 Mending, 1 Fortune 3 Book, 1 Unbreaking 3 Book, 1 Corrupted Steel
+>1 Netherite Pick, 1 Mending Book, 1 Fortune 3 or Silk Touch Book, 1 Unbreaking 3 Book, 1 Corrupted Steel

+***Nukas Shovel***
+>1 Netherite Shovel, 1 Mending Book, 1 Fortune 3 or Silk Touch Book, 1 Unbreaking 3 Book, 1 Corrupted Steel

+***Abbathor's Axe***
+>1 Netherite Axe, 1 Mending Book, 1 Fortune 3 or Silk Touch Book, 1 Unbreaking 3 Book, 1 Corrupted Steel

+***Ares Sword***
+>1 Netherite Sword, 1 Mending Book, 1 Sharpness 3 Book, 1 Unbreaking 3 Book, 3 Corrupted Steel
+>**Added a Nether Essence to the forge will add fire aspect to the sword!**

 ***Corrupted Steel***
 >8 Nether Essence, 1 Corrupted Scrap